What is the Russell 2000 Index?

 The Russell 2000 is often looked at as a key economic indicator because of its focus on small companies that mostly do business in the U.S. It is often cited along with more popular stock-market indexes such as the S&P 500, the Dow Jones Industrial Average and the Nasdaq Composite.

 The Russell 2000 is made up of small-capitalization companies, which means their market capitalizations, or the value of all outstanding shares, are less than that of companies included in better-known indexes, such as the S&P 500 or the Dow, that track larger companies.

-The median market cap of a company in the Russell 2000 was about $1.03 billion as of February 2022, according to FTSE Russell, which manages the index.
-That compares with a median market cap of $2.28 billion for the broader Russell 3000 Index.
+The median market cap of a company in the Russell 2000 was about $950 million at the end of 2022, according to FTSE Russell, which manages the index.
+That compares with a median market cap of $2.02 billion for the broader Russell 3000 Index.

 What does the Russell 2000 measure?